adslabcuhk/elect/AE_INSTRUCTION.md

 Only one round: 1883.00
 ```

-* If the running round number is between 1 and 5, the result will be output with the average, maximum, and minimum as the example shown below.
+* If the running round number is between 1 and 5, the result will be output with the average, maximum, and minimum, as shown in the example below.

 ```shell
 [Exp info] scheme: elect, workload: Write, KVNumber: 600000, OPNumber: 60000, KeySize: 24, ValueSize: 1000, ClientNumber: 16, ConsistencyLevel: ONE, ExtraFlag: